 Contact RCVFD chief via email.
-Tell her you're interested in becoming a volunteer.
+Tell him you're interested in becoming a volunteer.

 Attend one of our Wed night trainings (second Wed of each month 7:00 PM at Station 1) and get to know some of the other responders.

 RCVFD provides all necessary equipment, insurance and the chance to train and work with some really nice folks from our community!

 You must be 18 years of age or older.
 Strong attitude of teamwork, mutual respect and willingness to learn.
 Active members will, in general, reside within the active response boundaries of RCVFD.
 However, exceptions may be made on a case-by-case basis.
 The Operations Officers must unanimously approve exceptions to this requirement.

 Contact RCVFD to express your interest in joining.
 New candidates must attend 4 FF trainings held on the second Wed of every month.
 New candidates will need to complete a recruit taskbook that provides a general orientation to our equipment and response style.

 RCVFD firefighters do not normally get paid.
 With prior approval responders may get reimbursement for additional training.
 In very rare cases of extended deployment or regional fire work responders may get reimbursed for some time and expenses.